-STORE ACCELERATED & REAL-TIME AGING
+3 STORE ACCELERATED & REAL-TIME AGING

-Shelf life testing (aka "Stability" or "Aging") testing demonstrates ability of the packaging system to maintain sterile integrity and other key performance properties over time.
+Shelf life testing (aka "Stability" or "Aging") demonstrates the ability of the packaging system to maintain sterile integrity and other key performance properties over time.
 Note that ISO11607:2019 regards transit testing and aging to be two separate entities.
+For more information, refer to Part 1 of ISO 11607.